Crow Holdings Industrial began its first phase of Wildlife Commerce Park at Belt Line Road and Wildlife Pkwy. See the Dallas Business Journal.

 Lady Primrose Products, leased 47,000 square feet at Roy Orr Blvd. and Shady Grove Rd., part of the Duke Crosspoint development, for its packaging and distribution operation.
 See Dallas Business Journal.

-Drawer Box Specialities, a California-based maker of wood drawers, expanded to a Grand Prairie facility and plans to employ as many as 45 people.
+Drawer Box Specialties, a California-based maker of wood drawers, expanded to a Grand Prairie facility and plans to employ as many as 45 people.
 See the Dallas Business Journal.

 Solo Cup Company, a leading provider of single-use products used to serve food and beverages, signed a 10-year lease in June 2009 on a 603,354-square-foot distribution facility in Grand Prairie, at Pioneer Pkwy. west of SH 161.
 The deal was one of the largest of its kind in the DFW area in 2009.